DFE-Digital/bat-design-history/app/posts/school-placements/2023-08-03-experiment-3-exploring-how-providers-might-report-information-about-school-placements.md

 The question includes a list of all primary subjects specialisms providers can use to create courses on Publish.

 We also include a ‘none’ options.
+Because some providers may have no issues in placing their trainees and thus are satisfied with the number of placements available within their partner network.

 ### Which secondary subjects are hard to find placements for?